DFSocial/dfsocial-tournaments-trustEVM/README.md

 - bDFS = $DFSG in BNB Chain
 - DFSG = $DFSG in TrustEVM CHain

-There is a 5% bonus for those bridging in a early phase.
+There is a 5% bonus for those users bridging in a early phase.